aadarsh-ram/hq-hack-23/README.md

 - Install PostgreSQL (currently tested on v15)
 - Create a new database of your choice
 - Update the .env file in backend with your credentials
+- Don't forget to start the database service before using the API

 ### Frontend Setup:
 - Change directory to `Frontend/Candsearcher`